-A late afternoon snack will be provided between 5:00 and 5:30pm.
+A late afternoon snack will be provided closer to the end of the school day.
 This snack generally consists of Goldfish, Animal Crackers, Graham Crackers, or a similar food.
 At this time they are also served a beverage: milk, juice, or water in accordance with USDA guidelines.